hackclub/blot/docs/assembly/ASSEMBLY.md

 ![](./assets/Screenshot%202024-06-14%20at%205.05.37%20PM.png)

-Make sure the potentiometer (round metal thing) on the red boards are on the side with the black control board (Xiao).
+Make sure the potentiometers (round metal things) on the red boards are on the side with the black control board (Xiao).

 ![Screenshot 2024-06-14 at 5.05.22 PM.png](./assets/Screenshot%202024-06-14%20at%205.05.22%20PM.png)